jerkovicl/dotfiles/docs/install-wsl.md

 ```

 **Restart** your machine to complete the WSL install and update to WSL 2.
+> For easier installation `wsl.exe --install` command is available on Windows Insider Preview **Build 20150 or later**

 ### Set WSL 2 as your default version